BattlesnakeOfficial/docs/docs/guides/tips/engine-regions.md

 #### Running on Railway

-* Railway is hosted entirely on GCP US-WEST. use the "AWS US-WEST-2" region.
+* Railway deployments run on GCP US-WEST, use the "AWS US-WEST-2" engine region for optimal latency.

 #### Running on Heroku